Ayase Ueda

-Ayase Ueda (上田 綺世, Ueda Ayase) is a Japanese footballer who plays as a striker for Jupiler Pro League club Cercle Brugge and the Japan national football team.
+Ayase Ueda (上田 綺世, Ueda Ayase) is a Japanese professional footballer who plays as a striker for Eredivisie club Feyenoord and the Japan national team.

 Youth career

 Born in the city of Mito, located in the Ibaraki Prefecture, he began playing football at age 6 and was inspired by seeing his father score a hat-trick in a match.
 Ueda began his youth career with Kashima Antlers Norte whilst at junior high school and then moved on to play at Kashima Gakuen High School.
-He represented his high school in both the Inter High School Championship and the Japan High School Soccer Tournament – he scored two goals in the first round of the competition but the team were knocked out in the second round.
+He represented his high school in both the Inter High School Championship and the All Japan High School Soccer Tournament – he scored two goals in the first round of the competition but the team were knocked out in the second round.

 Hosei University

 After graduating high school, Ueda then went on to study Sport Studies at Hosei University and he was part of the football team right from his first year.
 In his first year at Hosei, Ueda scored 15 goals in 27 games and won the JUFA Kanto League 1 Best Rookie award.
 In his second year, Ueda helped Hosei University win the All Japan University Football Championship for the first time in 42 years.
 He scored in the semi-final against Juntendo University and scored 2 goals in the tournament overall, where he was also selected as the Best Forward in the competition.
 In the 2018 JUFA Kanto League 1, he was also inducted into the season's Best XI after scoring 11 goals in 19 appearances.

 After the success of his first two years at university, in February 2019 it was announced that he would be joining his boyhood club Kashima Antlers as a designated special player, with a view to join the club fully in 2021.
 He began the season back representing Hosei, but in July 2019 it was announced that he would be retiring from the university team and would be joining Kashima earlier than initially planned.
 His national team call up accelerated his departure from the university team and provided him with an opportunity to take the next step – Ueda saying "I have done what I can do in Hosei".